 Mechanisms of lampricide toxicity

 Sea lamprey invaded the Great Lakes in the early 20th century, and continue to threaten populations of native fishes.
-Control of these parasitic invaders involves regular application of specialized pesticides - TFM and nicolsamide - to nursery streams containing lamprey larvae.
+Control of these parasitic invaders involves regular application of specialized pesticides - TFM and niclosamide - to nursery streams containing lamprey larvae.

-Periods of low oxygen are a fact of life for many fishes, and physiologists have a good understanding of how fish cope with stable, long periods of low oxygen.
+Periods of low oxygen are a fact of life for many fishes, and physiologists have a good understanding of how fish cope with stable, prolonged periods of low oxygen.
 However, we have much poorer understanding of how fish cope with repeated cycles between low and high oxygen, even though we know so called patterns of 'intermittent hypoxia' are very common in the wild.

-My key papers in this research area:
+Key papers in this research area: